Abdulkarim92/pdsnd_github/README.md

 ### Date created
-Oct 10, 2019
+October 1, 2019

 ### Project Title
-Udacity Project 3
+Udacity Project number 3

 ### Description
 this project about changing the files and branches in github

 ### Files used
-one file for readme
+README file with MD extension

 ### Credits
-None
+Udacity Web